khackethal/project-4-server/README.md

 ```

-The main feature of the app is the ability to create future tip wishlists by adding trips other users have posted.
-User have the opportunty to set their lists as either "public" (visibile to all other users) or "private"(visible only to them).
+The main feature of the app is the ability to create future tip wish-lists by adding trips other users have posted.
+User have the opportunity to set their lists as either "public" (visible to all other users) or "private"(visible only to them).
-This is achieved simply by a tickbox setting a boolean list property "isPublic" to false if the user selects it as per the code below.
+This is achieved simply by a tick-box setting a boolean list property "isPublic" to false if the user selects it as per the code below.
 In any public pages lists will be filtered to only be displayed if "isPublic" is true.

 ```